ianvaernet/Jala-Frontend/PokedexAngular/README.md

 # Pokedex Angular

-## Development server
+## How to start

+1. To install all the dependencies run `npm install`
-To start the project run `npm start` and navigate to `http://localhost:4200/`.
+2. To start the project run `npm start` and navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build